Lu Xun: Style and thought

 Lu Xun was a versatile writer.
 He wrote using both traditional Chinese conventions and 19th century European literary forms.
 His style has been described in equally broad terms, conveying both "sympathetic engagement" and "ironic detachment" at different moments.
+Particularly in his early novellas, Lu wrote about characters who were weak, indecisive, frustrated, and largely the victims of oppressive Chinese culture.

-His essays are often very incisive in his societal commentary, and in his stories his mastery of the vernacular language and tone make some of his literary works (like "The True Story of Ah Q") hard to convey through translation.
+His essays are often incisive in his societal commentary, and in his stories his mastery of the vernacular language and tone make some of his literary works (like "The True Story of Ah Q") hard to convey through translation.
 In them, he frequently treads a fine line between criticizing the follies of his characters and sympathizing with those very follies.
 Lu Xun was a master of irony and satire (as can be seen in "The True Story of Ah Q") and yet could also write impressively direct prose ("My Old Home", "A Little Incident").

 Lu Xun is typically regarded by Mao Zedong as the most influential Chinese writer who was associated with the May Fourth Movement.
 He produced harsh criticism of social problems in China, particularly in his analysis of the "Chinese national character".
 He was sometimes called a "champion of common humanity".

 Lu Xun felt that the Xinhai Revolution of 1911 had been a failure.
 In 1925 he opined, "I feel the so-called Republic of China has ceased to exist.
 I feel that, before the revolution, I was a slave, but shortly after the revolution, I have been cheated by slaves and have become their slave."
 He even recommended that his readers heed the critique of Chinese culture in Chinese Characteristics by the missionary writer Arthur Smith.
 His disillusionment with politics led him to conclude in 1927 that "revolutionary literature" alone could not bring about radical change.
 Rather, "revolutionary men" needed to lead a revolution using force.
 In the end, he experienced profound disappointment with the new Nationalist government, which he viewed as ineffective and even harmful to China.

+Lu contended that "[i]f Chinese characters are not exterminated, there can be no doubt that China will perish."